 Types of RV Freezers

-An RV is a recreational vehicle, which is why it needs a specially designed freezer that is suitable for use in remote vehicles.
+An RV is a recreational vehicle, which is why it needs a specially designed freezer that is suitable for use in remote places.
 RV freezers are designed to meet the refrigeration needs of people planning on staying outside for a long time.
-They are different from residential freezers as they utilize the principle of absorption using heat and are not fitted with a compressor.
-The most common types of freezers include:
+They're different from residential freezers as they utilize the principle of absorption using heat and aren't fitted with a compressor.
+The most common types of RV freezers include:

-Two-way refrigerate, also called AC or LP gas-powered refrigerator run on either LP gas or Ac power.
+Two-way refrigerators, also called AC or LP gas-powered refrigerator run on either LP gas or AC power.
 They switch to LP gas automatically when there is no AC power, thus providing users with the benefits of running on both.
 These refrigerators come in handy on long trips as they last longer than other refrigerators.

 Powered by gas or propane, this type of refrigerator uses ammonia as the coolant in the system.
 It creates a continuous refrigeration cycle with water and hydrogen.
 Liquid ammonia produced at the condenser passes on to the evaporator, which converts the liquid to gas, thus producing the required cold temperature.

-There are two variations of refrigerators available that can be used in an RV.
+There are two variations of RV fridge freezers available.
 Your decision will depend on your needs and the suitability of a particular type to your specific RV.
 The following pros and cons of both these types will help you choose the one that is best for you:

-Chest freezers are deep as compared to upright freezers.
+RV chest freezers are deep compared with upright freezers.
 They sit horizontally on the floor and are great for adding more food items, but it also means that searching for older items can be quite a hassle.
 They're wide in length and width, and because the door has to be lifted up, they can't really be stored under units.

-On the other hand, upright freezers stand vertically and are similar to refrigerators.
-They are designed with shelves and compartments, which help in the systematic storage of food.
-They are more space-saving as compared to chest freezers and can easily slip in places where there is little horizontal space.
-Chest freezers are wide in length and width, which makes it difficult to find a spot for them.
+On the other hand, upright freezers stand vertically and are similar to home refrigerators.
+They're designed with shelves and compartments, which help in the systematic storage of food.
+They are more space-saving compared to chest freezers and can easily slip in places where there's little horizontal space.

 Chest freezers utilize an airtight locking seal to keep the food frozen and fresh, which makes them more energy-efficient than upright freezers.
-Upright freezers, on the other hand, have small gaps in door mechanisms; therefore, they need an increased amount of energy to keep the food cold.
+Upright freezers, on the other hand, have small gaps in door mechanisms, so they need an increased amount of energy to keep the food cold.

 Chest freezers come with wire baskets to organize the food, but food items can be hard to locate in this type of freezer as they become buried under one another.
-Moreover, lifting, moving, and bending is required to find the food item that you are looking for.
+Lifting, moving, and bending is required to find the food item that you are looking for.

-One of the advantages of a chest freezer is that you can easily fit large items in it.
+Chest freezers aren't all bad though.
+One of their advantages is that you can easily fit larger food items in it.
 There are no shelves, which increases the usable space by up to 20% compared to upright freezers.

 Upright freezers have shelving compartments that ensure the neat organization of food items.
-Removable and adjustable shelves and door storage bins further allow users to make better use of space.
-However, these shelving compartments reduce the space vertically, making it difficult to store large items.
+Removable and adjustable shelves and door storage bins allow users to make better use of space, but they do reduce the space vertically, making it difficult to store large items.

 Most products work on both 12-volt and 120-volt.
-The only difference is that 12-volt has no efficiency loss while there is efficiency loss associated with conversion to 120-volt AC.
-This is the reason why 12-volt freezers have become the preferred model for people living off the grid.
+The only difference is that 12-volt has no efficiency loss while there is efficiency loss with conversion to 120-volt AC.
+For this reason, 12-volt freezers have become the preferred model for people living off the grid.

 How to Clean a Freezer

-It is easy to let spills and leaks collect in your freezer and for sticky food to accumulate in its corners.
-If the freezer is not cleaned and organized regularly, it could become a smelly addition to your kitchen.
-Cleaning a freezer is not difficult; neither will it take a lot of time if you follow the steps given below:
+It's easy to let spills and leaks collect in your freezer and for sticky food to accumulate in its corners.
+If the freezer isn't cleaned and organized regularly, it could become a smelly addition to your kitchen.
+Cleaning a freezer isn't difficult, nor will it take a lot of time if you follow the steps given below:

 - Shut down your freezer before you begin cleaning your freezer.